Updated on 25th September 2019

 Later releases contain lots of features, which make it much easier and quicker to write good quality code.
 So there is a classic trade-off between new features and backwards compatibility.

 We need to write code which needs to use lots of legacy libraries and needs as few changes as possible

-- Use Java 11.
-You get all the benefits of Lambda, streams, jigsaw and years of support.
+- Use Java 13/14 and standardise on Java 14 when it is released.
+You get all the benefits of Lambda, streams, jigsaw, faster JVM and years of support.